 This article will take you through these components and introduce you to some drysuit materials.
 For more in-depth information and in-water training so that you can safely dive dry, check out the ECD Drysuit Diving class!

 Wetsuits use three basic elements to keep divers warm.
 First, the neoprene is warmer when it is thicker and higher quality.
-There may be additional layers of material that add to this material insulation making it more efficient.
+There may be additional layers of material that add to the neoprene insulation making it more efficient.
 Second, the water that enters the suit is warmed by the heat your body radiates; some of this heat is retained in the water.
 Third, the seals on the neck, wrists, and ankles prevent cold water from moving into the suit and warmed water from moving out.
 Effective seals are what make a semi-dry wetsuit warmer.
 Drysuits take this concept to the next level using tight-fitting neck and wrist seals that are designed to prevent any water from entering the suit.
 This way, instead of water, air can be used as an insulating layer which is significantly more efficient than water.
 Think of a double-wall insulated thermos or cooler.
 You can keep beverages hot and ice cold for hours or days in a well-sealed, air-insulated container.

 Since drysuits take advantage of gas as an insulator and Boyle’s Law dictates that a gas volume decreases with increased pressure (at a constant temperature), we must add gas to the suit as we descend or it will be compressed leaving you cold and uncomfortable.
 For that, we use an intake valve on the chest: